russom/CarND-Capstone/README.md

 As a consequence of both points, I have updated [`requirements.txt`](./requirements.txt) to load newer versions of the the libraries.
 The original libraries are still listed in the file if needed, they're just commented out.

-I have mostly used the Docker installation to test the code up to the introduction fo a classifier for the traffic lights.
-This task was indeed to heavy for my machine, and so I resorted to make use of a native installation, provided by Udacity through a dedicated project workspace.
+I have mostly used the Docker installation to test the code up to the introduction of a classifier for the traffic lights.
+This task was indeed too heavy for my machine, and so I resorted to make use of a native installation, provided by Udacity through a dedicated project workspace.

 Native Installation
 ---

+As an alternative to Docker I have used a specific *Udacity Workspace*, i.e. a fully equipped virtual environment with all the proper dependencies installed.
+As a guide to set up a native environment from scratch, however, the following instructions can be followed.

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).
 * If using a Virtual Machine to install Ubuntu, use the following configuration as minimum: